LevanceWam/PythonCourse/README.md

 <li>Types of Functions</li>

 <h2 id="section4">Data Stuctures</h2>
-Fourth section of my videos on python.
+<p>Fourth section of my videos on python.</p>
 <br>

-In this section I learned a lot about loops, dictionaries, tuples and so much more.
+<p>In this section I learned a lot about loops, dictionaries, tuples and so much more.</p>

-I learned to iterate through these and how to add, remove, delete and to use more of their various methods.
+<p>I learned to iterate through these and how to add, remove, delete and to use more of their various methods.</p>

-The exercise for this section was a interesting one I figured out a solution to the problem but I now realize it code be improved.
-This is great because this is one of the interview questions.
+<p>The exercise for this section was a interesting one I figured out a solution to the problem but I now realize it code be improved.
+This is great because this is one of the interview questions.</p>
 <br>

-This section included:
+<p>This section included:</p>

 <li>Accessing Items</li>
 <li>Adding and Removing Items</li>